hkfuertes/rockbox/README.md

 # Rockbox Android Fork for Innioasis Y1

-Thank you to [Chainfire/libsuperuser](https://github.com/Chainfire/libsuperuser) for providing a library that enables execution of root commands.
+Thank you to [Chainfire/libsuperuser](https://github.com/Chainfire/libsuperuser) for providing a library that enables easy execution of root commands.

 ## General Information

 This is an experimental build of Rockbox.

 Most of the work was already done by the original Rockbox team - all credits to them.